Universität Bonn

 Enrolment

 Enrolment for the B.A.
 Ancient American Studies (Dual subject) & B.A.
-Ancient American Studies and Ethnology (minor subject) is only possible in the winter semester.
+Ancient American Studies and Ethnology (minor subject) for the winter semester 2025/2026 is possible from June 2nd until September 30th 2025.

 Course content of the Bachelor's degree